 Sand Path tells this story, from a personal perspective: The Spanish-German director Aïda Ballmann travels in Senegal to the places where her parents lived before she was born.
 This adventure wakes up thoughts about humanity in Aïda who feels result of this cultural mixture as she identifies herself with the African lifestyle but also with the Canary Islands´ social functioning and the German way of thinking.

-Gender: Short documentary film, road movie about social issues
+Gender: Short documentary film, road movie about migration

 Director: Aïda Ballmann